johndeu/media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

     "motionDetectionLevel" : "medium", // Optional, required for motion detection "summarizationDuration" : "0.0", // Optional.
 Required to create video summarization.
-"0.0" for automatic "hyperlapseSpeed" : "8" // Optional, required to hyperlapse the video }
+"0.0" for automatic "hyperlapseSpeed" : "8" // Optional, required to hyperlapse the video "priority" : 10 // Optional, priority of the job
+}

 Output: